 oi Contains the OI data structure for the variable whose value is to be recorded into the binding structure.
 V Specifies the variable binding parameter, which is of type type_SNMP_VarBind .
 The v parameter contains a name and a value field.
-The value field contents are supplied by the o subroutines. number Contains an integer to store in the value field of the ν (variable bind) parameter. base Points to the character string to store in the value field of the v parameter. len Designates the length of the integer character string to copy.
+The value field contents are supplied by the o subroutines. number Contains an integer to store in the value field of the $v$ (variable bind) parameter. base Points to the character string to store in the value field of the v parameter. len Designates the length of the integer character string to copy.
 The character string is described by the base parameter. offset Contains an integer value of the current type of request, for example: value netaddr type_SNMP_PDUs_getnextrequest Contains a character pointer to a value.
 Points to a sockaddr_in structure.
-The subroutine only uses the sin addr field of this structure.
+The subroutine only uses the sin addr field of this structure. netauur Forms to a Sockaddi_III structure.
+The subjourne only uses the stri_addrined of this structure.